MixLinear: Extreme Low Resource Multivariate Time Series Forecasting with 0.1K Parameters: Experiment

 \section{Experiment}

 In this section, we first outline our experimental setup.
-We then compare MixLinear with the baseline models and assess its effectiveness in achieving high forecasting accuracy with minimal parameters by integrating both time and frequency domain features.
-Lastly, we evaluate the generalization capability of MixLinear.
-Detailed analyses of MixLinear's performance in ultra-long period scenarios, as well as the impact of the low-pass filter cutoff frequency, are provided in the appendix.
+We then compare MixLinear with baseline models to evaluate its performance across eight LTSF benchmarks.
+Next, we assess the effectiveness of time domain segmentation and frequency domain filtering.
+Prediction visualizations (Appendix~\ref{subsec:prediction_visual}) are provided in the Appendix.